flutter/website/src/docs/cookbook/testing/integration/introduction.md

 test the counter app produced by the `flutter create` command.
 This app allows a user to tap on a button to increase a counter.

-Furthermore, provide a [`ValueKey`][] to the `Text` and `FloatingActionButton` widgets.
-This allows identifying and interacting with these specific widgets inside the test suite.

 <?code-excerpt "lib/main.dart"?>
 ```dart